All Products

 Important

-Custom rules that use the logical operators are considered advanced rules.
+Protection rules of the custom rule module that contain the logical operators are considered advanced rules.
 The billing rules of advanced rules are different from the billing rules of basic rules.
 For more information, see Billable items.

 Content-Type

-The HTTP content type that is specified for the response.
-The HTTP content type is known as the Multipurpose Internet Mail Extensions (MIME) type.
+The content type of the HTTP request, which is specified in the request header.
+This refers to the Multipurpose Internet Mail Extensions (MIME) type.

 • Equals, Does Not Equal, Equals One of Multiple Values, and Does Not Equal Any Value